 Hardest School to Get into in the World: Top 10 List

-When applying to some of the top colleges and universities, you expect that it will be difficult to get into.
-But there are a select few so competitive that they are especially notoriously hard to get an acceptance letter from.
-Their admissions standards are extremely rigorous and only the best of the best become admitted students.
+The admissions standards at these schools are incredibly rigorous, and only the best of the best students are admitted.
 These schools can afford to be highly selective about who they choose to admit because of the high number of applications they receive for only a few available seats.

 Around the world, here are the hardest schools to get into.